 First Nations children and young people belong to the longest surviving continuous culture on this planet.
-First Nations young people 'desire to connect with culture, to be heard, to feel safe and protected, and to move forward38 Connection to culture is also a strong preventative factor for contact with the criminal justice system.
-We celebrate the leadership role of young First Nations people and welcome and support the work of the First People's Assembly of Victoria in Treaty negotiations.
-However, as Our Youth, Our Way describes and Victorian Government Ministers conceded at the Yoorrook Justice Commission, First Nations children and young people continue to be systematically over-represented in all aspects of the youth justice system.39 First Nations children and young people endure the unique and destructive results of dispossession from their ancestral land, colonisation and intergenerational trauma connected to successive policies of child removal.
-We note government action to address this over-representation, and that its response to the recommendations in Our Youth, Our Way is driven through Wirkara Kulpa.40

-Children and young people living in residential home care are members of our Victorian community with enormous strengths, in spite of the harm and structural barriers they face, that if enabled, and supported to heal, can realise their goals and aspirations.
-Children and young people in the child protection system, in particular those living in out-of-home residential care, are also over-represented in the criminal justice system.41 A 2019 Sentencing Advisory Council (SAC) analysis found that 94 percent of children known to child protection engaged in their first sentenced or diverted offence after a child protection report about them had been lodged.42 Young people in out-of-home residential care are also more likely to have unnecessary police contact or their behaviour criminalised than other young people.
+First Nations young people 'desire to connect with culture, to be heard, to feel safe and protected, and to move forward'.
+Sonnection to culture is also a strong preventative factor for contact with the criminal justice system.
+We celebrate the leadership role of young First Nations people and welcome and support the work of the First People's Assembly of Victoria's in Treaty negotiations.
+However, as Our Youth, Our Way describes and Ministers conceded at the Yoorrook Justice Commission, First Nations children and young people children and young people continue to be systematically over-represented in all aspects of the youth justice system.39 First Nations children and young people endure the unique and destructive results of dispossession from their ancestral land, colonisation and intergenerational trauma connected to successive policies of child removal.
+We note Government action to address this over-representation, and that its response to the recommendations in Our Youth, Our Way is driven through Wirkara Kulpa 2021-2031.40 in particular those living in out-of-home residential care, are also over-represented in the criminal justice system.
+A 2019 Sentencing Advisory Council ('SAC') analysis found that 94 per cent of children known to child protection engaged in their first sentenced or diverted offence, after a child protection report about them had been lodged.
+Young people in out-of-home residential care are also more likely to have unnecessary police contact or their behaviour criminalised than other young people.
 The Victorian Government has acknowledged the shared responsibility to address their over-representation and over-criminalisation through the creation and implementation of the Framework to reduce criminalisation of young people in residential care in early 2020.
-While this framework is a critical starting point, statistics continue to show that young people with out-of-home care experience are over-represented in the criminal justice system.43
+While this framework is a critical starting point, statistics continue to show that young people with out-of-home-care experience are over-represented in the criminal justice system.